Glasair II FT

 - HID landing light

 - Custom rear window cutouts

 - Sterling brand polyurethane paint

-- Epoxy Leading edge treatment
+- Epoxy Leading edge treatment on wing

 - No corrosion